 Devise a quick list of what’s expected of them and email it to them, so that they can feed you the correct information all at once, rather than you having to call them a hundred times to figure out what they want.
 They will appreciate the brevity.

 Avoid negative words like “can’t” and “shouldn’t”.
 Give examples and tell stories that clients will relate to.
-Using good examples compliments effective communication.
+Using good examples compliments effective communication with a client.

 Offer no more than two alternatives to solve a problem.
 Don’t be afraid to advise clients based on your professional experience.
 Most clients will respect your opinions and appreciate that you are looking out for their best interests.